Grilling vs Barbecue: Key Differences Explained for Perfect Cooking Results

 Spice Insight for Grilling:

-• Dry Rubs: Perfect for steak, chicken breasts, and shrimp.
+• Dry Rubs: Best for steak, chicken breasts, and shrimp.
 Use coarse salt, garlic powder, smoked paprika, and cracked pepper.

-• Sauces: Apply near the end to avoid burning — especially if using sugary glazes.
+• Sauces: Apply only near the end to avoid burning, especially sugary glazes.

-• Oil Spritz: Mix oil with herbs and lemon zest for a quick flavor boost before grilling.
+• Oil Spritz: Mix oil with herbs and lemon zest for quick flavor before grilling.

 Applying dry rub to meat before grilling